barebox/barebox/Documentation/boards/imx/zii-vf610-dev/readme.rst

 This should also automatically configure your board to boot that image.
 Note that the original ZII stack's bootloader in eMMC should be left intact.
-Barebox is configured to be programmed to one of the MMC boot partitions, whereas the original bootloader is located in user partition.
+Barebox is configured to be programmed to one of the MMC boot partitions, whereas the original bootloader is located in the user partition.

 To restore the board to booting using the original bootloader do: